tsoikkel/vtormala.github.io/_posts/2016-09-26-sit-down-and-think-what-features-to-remove.md

 Have you tried sitting down with your team (or your customer) to think what features to throw out?
 If you haven't, do it right away!

-The reason why you don't see this happening often is caused by a conflic between what we would like to do and what we do.
+The reason why you don't see this happening often is caused by a conflic between what we would like to do and what we do instead.
 All professionals would like to create simple and elegant solutions.
-But as an industry we follow a very different mindset than the people quoted above.
+But as an industry we follow a very different mindset than the person quoted above.

 * Our prevailing contracting models often dictate big upfront design with late big batch deliveries.
 * Long delivery cycles make iterating on small valuable items impossible.
 * Feature creep is incorporated deeply in "list all the requirements and get them right in the first place".
-* And with detailed plans made before the first phase-gate, all you need to manage is the 100% efficiency and follow the plans.
+* And with detailed plans made before the first phase-gate, all you need to do is to manage 100% efficiency and follow the plans.

-It's a problem deep the mindset and habits of our industry.
+It's a problem deep in the mindset and habits of our industry.

 But you, a software development professional, want to do better and optimize long-term benefits to keep productivity high and costs low.
 That includes explaining your customer that **"we are going to deliver as little code and features as possible and that is for your benefit".**